 Gloriette Guesthouse – this place!
 Seriously, you will be lucky to find a spare room, thus plan your stay way in advance.
 I’ve seen it first at one of my Instagram friends, and I was just wow-ed, and just have a look, I bet you will be as well.
 Luxury and simplicity at its best, in the heart of the mountains with an infinity pool that offers the wow factor.
 Check out more here!

 Castel Hörtenberg – yes, you’ve read it right, it’s a castle.
 I mean, who wouldn’t love to spend some nights in a castle at Italy’s border with Germany?
-A once in a lifetime experience!
+A once-in-a-lifetime experience!
 See it here!

 Learn all about Trento and Bolzano, and plan your next trip!